 Council has developed and implemented skills training and retention strategies to address the needs and requirements of the Shire's residents and businesses.
-This resulted in Council hosting a Careers and Life Choices Expo in in June which involved 44 exhibitors and students from 8 schools participating.
+This resulted in Council hosting a Careers and Life Choices Expo which involved 44 exhibitors and students from 8 schools participating.